 12. We are interested in the Manitowoc River Basin in the County of Manitowoc, WI (see blue box in figure below), but there are many ways to identify this watershed.
 For example, we can zoom to the general area using the "Zoom In" button on the tool bar.
 Click it, then go to the "Map" screen and identify the area to zoom in on, as with the blue box in the figure below.

 13. The result will look like this.

-- 14. The HUC we are interested in has a CU of 04030101.
-Now practice zooming in and out to identify the HUC-8 of interest. - 15.
-Use the "Navigation Helper" to collect the first map layers.
-On the menu bar, select "SDMProjectBuilder>Nav Helper".
+14. The HUC we are interested in has a CU of 04030101.
+Now practice zooming in and out to identify the HUC-8 of interest.